radicallyopensecurity/password-training/offline/Readme.md

 # Hashcat
 Before the release of Hashcat version 3 there were two versions of Hashcat; Hashcat and oclHashcat.
 The main difference was that oclHashcat was built with CUDA/OpenCL support and hashcat was not.
 Since Hashcat v3 this distinction no longer exists and the only Hashcat build available has full support for all algorithms and OpenCL runtimes, including support for some more exotic OpenCL capable accelerators other than GPUs, such as Co-processors and FPGAs.

 Take note that since hashcat version 3.00, you **MUST** have an OpenCL runtime and OpenCL compatible device.
 If you do not have such a device you cannot run hashcat at all.
-If you do have an OpenCL capable device and you want to run hashcat inside your docker container you must expose it to your docker container using the `--device /dev/device` parameter when starting your it.
+If you do have an OpenCL capable device and you want to run hashcat inside your docker container you must expose it to your docker container using the `--device /dev/device` parameter when starting it.
 The exact device name and parameters depend on the make and model of your OpenCL capable device as well as the operating system and driver you are using.
-You will have to install the OpenCL runtime libraries for your OpenCL inside your docker container too.
+You will have to install the OpenCL runtime libraries for your OpenCL device inside your docker container too.

 ## Cracking hashes with Hashcat
 Hashcat does not support the augmented hash file format.
 The hashes file must be a single hash on a line by itself.
 You must usually tell hashcat what type of hash you are cracking by using the **-m** option, otherwise **-m 0** is assumed.
 You must tell hashcat what type of attack you want to do by specifying the **-a** option.
 If omitted hashcat assumes you want to do a dictionary attack.
 Calling hashcat with the --help option will list all available hash types and attack modes.